debrawolford/treat-your-pup/README.md

 ### User Stories Testing:

-1. Someone with a dog that has heavy food allergies:
+1. I have  a dog that has heavy food allergies and want to find a suitable meal that my dog can eat:
-- Scrolls down on home page and reads the "Designed for your dog" section.
+- I scroll down on the home page and read the "Designed for your dog" section.
-- Selects "Try it Out" and heads to the Meals page.
+- I select "Try it Out" and get redirected to the Meals page.
-- Scrolls down and sees all the different special meals options.
+- I scroll down and sees all the different special meals options.
-- Presses order on the option that works best for his/her dog.
+- I press on the Order button for the dairy free option.

-2. Someone with multiple dogs:
+2. I have multiple dogs with different preferences and would like to buy a meal for all of them:
-- Selects Meals Pages
+- I select Meals Pages
-- Scrolls down to Mix and Match to choose multiple meals per dog.
+- I scroll down to Mix and Match and press order so I can combine several meals/caloric needs.
 <i>(This could be improved in the future by offering a discount for people with multiple dogs)</i>

-3. Someone who works full-time and is rarely home during the day:
+3. I work full-time and am rarely home during the day:
-- Selects FAQ page to find out about delivery
+- I select FAQ page to find out about delivery
-- Scrolls down to Shipping and Delivery and sees that there is flexible delivery plans.
+- I scroll down to Shipping and Delivery and read the question/answer letting me know that there flexible delivery options.
+-  I click on "See Meals" on the navbar.
+- I find the meal that suits my dog and click on Order.

+4. I am unhappy with my order and would like to contact someone.
+- When on the home page I select FAQ to see if there is information about refunds.
+- Under User Account I read that I can indeed get a refund  but need to get in touch.
+- I scroll to the bottom of the page and see the info@treatyourpup.com email address.
+- I click on it and a new page opens where I can type out my complaint in an email.

 ## Deployment